“The art of living is to die young as late as possible.”

 - At an event or town hall: Appoint a member of your group to be the documentarian for the day.
-Think ahead and have your documentarian find a good spot to see both a question asker and the Member of Congress.
+Think ahead and them find a good spot to see both the questioner and the Member of Congress.

 Shooting and Editing Video

-As they say in the Indivisible guide, if you don't record it... it didn't happen!
-Recording images, audio and video of events, and especially interactions with MoCs.
-Posting the images/videos online is easy... and also an important step in getting the word out!
+Record images, audio and video of events, and especially interactions with MoCs.
+Posting the images/videos online is easy.
+And it's also an important step in getting the word out!

 Tips for Using Your Smartphone to Record Video

 - Charge your phone before you head out to events. 😉 Bring a backup charger if it will be a long day.

 - Hold your arms close to your side, or use a tripod, monopod, or selfie stick to make the video smooth and steady.

 - Try to get close enough to get decent audio.

 - Have the sun at your back.
 Try not to shoot into the sun.